 Elon Musk's SpaceX to raise US$250 million, valuing it at US$36 billion: CNBC

-Elon Musk's SpaceX is looking to raise about US$250 million, taking the private rocket company's valuation to about US$36 billion, CNBC reported on Friday, citing people familiar with the financing.

-REUTERS: Elon Musk's SpaceX is looking to raise about US$250 million, taking the private rocket company's valuation to about US$36 billion, CNBC reported on Friday, citing people familiar with the financing.
+REUTERS: Elon Musk's SpaceX is looking to raise about US$250 million (192.7 million pounds), taking the private rocket company's valuation to about US$36 billion, CNBC reported on Friday (Feb 21), citing people familiar with the financing.

-The company plans to raise the amount at a price of US$220 per share and the latest funding round is not expected to close until the second week of March, according to the report https://www.cnbc.com/2020/02/21/spacex-raising-250-million-elon-musks-company-valuation-36-billion.html.
+The company plans to raise the amount at a price of US$220 per share and the latest funding round is not expected to close until the second week of March, according to the report.

 SpaceX did not immediately respond to Reuters request for comment.